-If you were born 21 years ago, then you’re legally allowed to have your first drink today.
-I had my last drink on the day you were born.
-Twenty one years.
-If you were to tell me twenty-one years ago that one day I’d have everything I ever dreamed of in life, I’d have laughed at you.
+I used to be a raging alcoholic.
+If you were to tell me twenty-two years ago that one day I’d have everything I ever dreamed of in life, I’d have laughed at you.
 This is not to say that my life today is perfect.
 It’s not.
 Far from it.
 But that’s ok.
 Compared with my life before I stopped drinking, however, it’s like walking from a dark room into light.
 My life before was miserable.
 I was literally at the bottom.
 Completely hopeless.
 Then I heard the voice, listened, and believed.
 I know it might look like I’m trying to draw attention to myself – but I assure you, I’m not.
 I only share this stuff because somewhere out there someone is hopeless for similar reasons.
 This is a post for them.
 Beyond surrendering, I had nothing to do with my life changing the way it has.
 I got lucky.
 This isn’t a personal accomplishment.
 It’s a testament to God that when you are willing to show faith, pretty freaking amazing things happen.
 I am so blessed today and yes, I’ve got everything I’ve ever dreamed of.
 All because I haven’t had a drink since the day I was given a second chance.
-Twenty-one years ago.
+Twenty-two years ago.

 On August 3, 1991, I heard the voice of God.
 I was hung over from the night before and was about to load up on more booze, but for some reason on this day a package store that I frequented often decided to ask me for an ID.
 For a six-pack of beer.
 Three days before my 27th birthday.
 I didn’t have a valid ID however, as I’d succumbed to a nomadic lifestyle at that point – living in Northern NJ with no family, no friends, no money and no proper ID to buy beer.
 I stormed out cursing the manager, and when I stepped into the sunlight – I was blinded.
 Literally.
 I shut my eyes, fell to my knees and heard The Voice.
 It said, “My son – you have another chance.”